stacks-network/rendezvous/docs/chapter_5.md

 my-project/
 ├── Clarinet.toml
 ├── contracts/
-│   ├── my-contract.clar       # Your contract implementation.
+│   └── my-contract.clar       # Your contract with tests inside.
-│   ├── my-contract.tests.clar # Tests for your contract.
 └── settings/
     └── Devnet.toml
 ```

 >Key points to note:
 >
 >1.
-The test file (`my-contract.tests.clar`) must be in the same directory as the contract it tests.
+Rendezvous functions (invariants and property-based tests) are written directly inside the contract file, annotated with `#[env(simnet)]` for conditional deployment.
 >2.
-The test file name must match the pattern `{contract-name}.tests.clar`.
->3.
 A valid `Clarinet.toml` file must exist at the project root.

 ## Troubleshooting Installation Issues